 Spying on Iran

 In January 1977, the agency delivered a report that under Shah Mohammad Reza, the Pahlavi dynasty’s chances for political survival in Iran were good: “Iran is likely to remain stable under the Shah’s leadership over the next several years.
 The prospects are good that Iran will have relatively clear sailing until at least the mid-1980s.”
 (The Twilight War, D Crist).
 In December 1977, President Carter was able to call Iran an island of stability in the Middle East.
 The Regime fell January 16, 1979, but the demonstrations leading up to it started in October, 1977, eight months after the above assessment.
 The Iran revolution and the hostage crisis were the awful result of that sheer negligence for which the CIA was by then becoming famous; that would be like looking at Iran today and calling it a secure regime.
-Even the mullahs realize they are sitting on a boiling cauldron; the CIA may have overthrown the democratically elected Mosaddegh government in 1953, but in Iranian’s 2005 election, the current supreme leader, Ali Khemenei had to disqualify over two hundred liberal candidates to reinstall a conservative regime.
-The intelligence community should be spreading the word of Ibn Warraq, the author of The Origins of the Koran and Why I am Not a Muslim and other important works like Infidel, Ayaan Hirsi Ali; Crisis in Islam, B Lewis or Marked for Death, Geert Wilder.
+Even the mullahs realize they are sitting on a boiling cauldron; the CIA may have overthrown the democratically elected Mosaddegh government in 1953, but in Iranian’s 2005 election, the then current supreme leader, Ali Khemenei had to disqualify over two hundred liberal candidates to reinstall a conservative regime.
+The intelligence community should be spreading the word of Ibn Warraq, the author of The Origins of the Koran and Why I am Not a Muslim and other important works like Infidel, Radical, Heretic, Prey, Crisis of Islam, The Girl Who Escaped ISIS or Marked for Death.
 They should be intellectually challenging this atrocious political misogynous ideology which cloaks itself inside religion.
 But no, instead they pretend Islam is not political phenomena at all but a spiritual one with a few free radicals.
 Christopher Hitchens did all their work for them.
-Let's be clear: as surely as Marxism is a religion hiding as a political philosophy, Islam is a political philosophy hiding as a religion.
+Let's be clear: as surely as Marxism is a religion hiding as a political philosophy, Islam is a political philosophy hiding as a religion, or as Maajid Nawaz has coined it: "That’s crucial [the politics] to understanding what Islamism is all about: it isn’t a religious movement with political consequences, it is a political movement with religious consequences."

 Spying on the Middle East

 One of the biggest calamities in the chronicle of American intelligence was the Tug Agent Debacle where tens of dozens of Iranian American spies working inside the regime for the CIA were arrested and many of them killed when the agency inadvertently revealed them to the Iranian regime by unbelievable procedural sloppiness.
 Not a single reprimand was issued over this, and as always, no one was held accountable; in fact, many involved with that horrible affair were promoted.
 CIA intelligence today inside Iran is negligible.
-In the 1980s, Israel was predicting they would have nuclear weapons by 1999, here it is a decade and half later and no one still knows.
-Like the Indian revelation of nuclear capabilities, and the Pakistani one after it, (and the recent North Korean one), when it comes, if it does, it will be a complete surprise, as almost all things are to the CIA.
+In the 1980s, Israel was predicting they would have nuclear weapons by 1999, here it is two decades later, 2022, and no one still knows.
+Like the Indian revelation of nuclear capabilities, and the Pakistani one after it, (and the recent North Korean one), when it comes, if it does, it will be a complete surprise, as almost all things are, to the CIA.

 The Iran Contra Controversy